Ruddle/yjump/README.md

 # yjump

-Stupid terminal game inspired by xjump.
+Stupid terminal game.

 Arrow keys (or WASD / ZSQD) to play.

-Choose a direction and jump.
+- Choose a direction, then jump with up arrow.
 Only key trigger down counts.
-Stop a jump with down key (or S)
+- Stop a jump with down key (or S)
+- Double jump with up arrow.
+- Dash by double-tapping left or right.

 # Install